-The auxiliary output AO1 has six modes 00 - 05 and is set using the A1M command (refer to page 35 for full list of A1M programming modes).
-It is an open collector output (switched low, 150mA max.) and depending on the mode it is set to will determine how the AO1 output behaves.
-The following examples show how the AO1 output can be connected.
+The auxiliary output A1 has six modes 00 - 05 and is set using the A1M command (refer to pages 32 - 33 for full list of A1M programming modes).
+It is an open collector output (switched low).
+When set to mode 00 auxiliary output A1 will activate when the call begins and deactivate when the call ends, see Fig.11.